navaneeth-kb/Teach-NLearn/README.md

 # Teach-NLearn
-A simple website using HTML and CSS.
+A simple website using HTML,CSS and JS.